amadonavarrete/soc-playbook/playbooks/phishing.md

 In addition to the general steps and guidance in the incident response plan:

 1. **Restore affected systems to trusted state**
-   - **Procedure:** Reimage compromised endpoints or restore from known-good backups to ensure removal of phishing-related malware.
+   - Reimage compromised endpoints or restore from known-good backups to ensure removal of phishing-related malware.
-   - **Tools:** `Endpoint management platforms, backup solutions`
 2. **Re-enable user accounts with updated credentials**
-   - **Procedure:** After confirming no ongoing compromise, reinstate affected accounts with enforced password changes and MFA validation.
+   - After confirming no ongoing compromise, reinstate affected accounts with enforced password changes and MFA validation.
-   - **Tools:** `Active Directory`
 3. **Validate system integrity and functionality**
-   - **Procedure:** Perform post-restoration checks, including log reviews and endpoint scans, to verify clean state and operational readiness.
+   - Perform post-restoration checks, including log reviews and endpoint scans, to verify clean state and operational readiness.
-   - **Tools:** `EDR Tools, system health monitors`
+   - Conduct basic functionality tests to confirm no service disruptions remain.
 4. **Monitor for recurrence or residual indicators**
-   - **Procedure:** Maintain increased monitoring of involved accounts, endpoints, and domains for a defined period.
+   - Maintain increased monitoring of involved accounts, endpoints, and domains for a defined period.
-   - **Tools:** `SIEM, EDR dashboards`
 5. **Document recovery actions and update incident ticket**
-   - **Procedure:** Record all recovery steps, outcomes, and verification details to close out the incident formally.
+   - Record all recovery steps, outcomes, and verification details to close out the incident formally.
-   - **Tools:** `Internal incident response documentation systems`
+   - Ensure documentation is reviewed and approved by the IR team or SOC lead.

 --------------